morganmontague/c.m.montague.github.io/blog/blog1.md

 13. How did you overcome challenges during Onboarding?
    * I started treating this like a job, not joining the zoom standups just because I had to, but brought questions and concerns to them.
 I really started looking into more stuff, and commited more hours to the work.
 The first no hand holding really woke me up to the desert of despair.

+14. What is the number one thing that held you back this week?
+Why?
+   - The obvious answer for me is my health, it progressivly got worse as the days went by.
+It made concentrating more difficult.
+It made me very nervous about my code and demoday, but it was went better then expected.
+15. What is one thing you would like to learn more about regarding JavaScript (JSON, Data Structures), Bootstrap, or Atomic Design?
+    -   JSON and data structures are still iffy with me, I would like to review them more, but I will get the chance the next week with the weather app.
+For Bootstrap, I'm not a big fan of, I'd rather make some simple css, but I will admit bootstrap is set up easily but confusing trying to find the right class.
+16. How does In-Person Bootcamp compare to Remote Onboarding?
+What is your “Why”?
+    - I was pretty worried about it for a number of reasons.
+        - I was sick for starters, I thought it was just a cold I caught from my niece, but it got worse each day.
+I was worried it was covid but I got negative tests, I was also worried that I might spread what ever I had.
+        - Getting adjusted to going in person, without a car was also a worry, that was easier to get used to.
+        - Being in person, also brought up mild anxiety but everyone is very kind and friendly so all good there.